-I showed various methods to remove additional spaces in Excel in a previous post.
+In a previous post, we looked at various methods to remove additional spaces in Excel.
 One of the methods involved creating a custom function in Power Query.
-As this is a more advanced method, I wanted to go a bit deeper and describe the method to remove excess spaces in Power Query.
+As this is a more advanced method, I wanted to go a bit deeper and describe the method to remove spaces in Power Query.

 Excel TRIM vs. Power Query Trim